-- (1) All machinery, components and systems essential to the safe operation of a unit are to be designed to operate under the following static conditions of inclination : - (A) when column-stabilized units are upright and inclined to an angle up to 15° in any direction : - (B) when self-elevating units are upright and inclined to an angle up to 10° in any direction : - (C) when surface units are upright and level trim and when inclined to an angle of list up to 15° either way and simultaneously trimmed to an angle up to 5° by the bow or stern.
-The Society may permit or require deviations from these angles, in consideration of the type, size and service conditions of the unit. - (2) The emergency generator and its prime mover and any emergency accumulator battery are to be designed to function at full rated power when upright and when inclined up to the maximum angle of heel in the intact and damaged condition, as determined in accordance with Ch 7.
-However, in no case need the equipment be designed to operate when inclined more than: (A) 25° in any direction on a solution of the equipment be designed to accord to be designed to be designed - (A) 25° in any direction on a column-stabilized unit : - (B) 15° in any direction on a self-elevating unit. : and - (C) 22.5° about the longitudinal axis and/or when inclined 10° about the transverse axis on a surface unit.
+- (1) All machinery, components and systems essential to the safe operation of a unit are to be designed to operate under the following static conditions of inclination: - (A) when column-stabilized units are upright and inclined to an angle up to 15° in any direction: - (B) when self-elevating units are upright and inclined to an angle up to 10° in any direction: - (C) when surface units are upright and level trim and when inclined to an angle of list up to 15° either way and simultaneously trimmed to an angle up to 5° by the bow or stern.
+The Society may permit or require deviations from these angles, in consideration of the type, - size and service conditions of the unit.
+(2) The emergency generator and its prime mover and any emergency accumulator battery are to be designed to function at full rated power when upright and when inclined up to the maximum angle of heel in the intact and damaged condition, as determined in accordance with Ch 7. - However, in no case need the equipment be designed to operate when inclined more than: - (A) 25° in any direction on a column-stabilized unit: - (B) 15° in any direction on a self-elevating unit. : and - (C) 22.5° about the longitudinal axis and/or when inclined 10° about the transverse axis on a surface unit.